2. Topics of importance category archive

 2. If the college you’re considering for Early Decision suddenly became less prestigious, or its ranking dropped 50 points, would you still want to apply to this college Early Decision?

-3. Would you still want to apply Early Decision to this college if your chances of being admitted Early Decision were the same as if you applied Regular Decision?
+3. Would you still want to apply to Early Decision college if your chances of admission were the same as if you used to attend Regular Decision?

-4. Have you visited your prospective Early Decision College at least once, and did your visit include taking a formal admissions tour rather than just walking around on your own?
+4. Have you visited your prospective Early Decision College at least once, including taking a formal admissions tour rather than just walking around on your own?

 6. Have you had some form of personal contact with the admissions office at your prospective Early Decision College?
 Have you researched the internship requirements, if any, for your prospective major?